 In 2014 Global Entrepreneurship Network (GEN) granted a license to Fundashon Negoshi Pikiña (FNP) to hold a Global Entrepreneurship Week (GEW) every year on the islands of Dutch Caribbean.
-This year the GEW will be celebrated from November 18 to November 25, 2019 for the fifth consecutive years on the island of Curaçao and the fourth consecutive year in Bonaire.
-In the coming years, GEW will be promoted also in Aruba and Sint Maarten.
+This year the GEW will be celebrated from November 8 to November 14, 2021, for the seventh consecutive year on the island of Curaçao and the sixth consecutive year in Bonaire.
+This year Aruba and Statia will also be joining the celebrations in the Dutch Caribbean.

-The Global Entrepreneurship Network (GEN) operates a platform of projects and programs in 170 countries aimed at making it easier for anyone, anywhere to start and scale-up a business.
+The Global Entrepreneurship Network (GEN) operates a platform of projects and programs in more than170 countries aimed at making it easier for anyone, anywhere to start and scale-up a business.

-Global Entrepreneurship Week Curaçao 2019 features a diversified full week program that entails presentations by successful International and Local entrepreneurs, Keynote Speeches, Workshops, Debate Competitions, Expositions, Artistic Shows, a Book Review and Book Signing Event, a Certification Event for more than 2000 students of Elementary Schools of all neighborhoods of Curaçao and unique platforms to network and exchange business ideas.
-The highlight of the 2019 Global Entrepreneurship Week of Curaçao will a gala dinner with keynote speaker Mrs. Swati Mandela, granddaughter of Nelson and Winnie Mandela.
+Global Entrepreneurship Week Curaçao 2021 features a diversified full week (and pre-week) program that entails presentations by successful International and Local Entrepreneurs, Keynote Speeches, Workshops, Panel Discussions, An Awards Night, Expo's, a Book Review Event, and unique platforms to network and exchange business ideas.

 Some of these activities are organized by the GEW Curaçao Board, while other events are organized and hosted by a growing number of partnering organizations.
-A development which GEW Curaçao welcomes.
+A development that GEW Curaçao welcomes.

-Stay informed on developments and the week-program by regularly visiting this website, the GEW Curacao Facebook and Instagram pages and by signing up for digital news.
+Stay informed on developments and the week-program by regularly visiting this website, the GEW Curacao Facebook and Instagram pages and the media.

 We believe entrepreneurs can embrace who they are,